laperzyna/laperzyna/README.md

 -->

 ## About me
-My name is Lidia Perzyna(she/her) and I am a fourth year Computer Science and Design student at the University of San Francisco.
+My name is Lidia Perzyna(she/her) and I am a Computer Science and Design student at the University of San Francisco.
 I am based in San Fransisco and Los Angeles.
 I am currently working on my senior team project where I am hoping to expand my knowledge in CS and put it into practice with my teamates.
 I am also in a Design class that heavily focuses on web design and development from the role of a Designer.

 I am profficient in:
   - Javascript, Java, C